YBouquet/com-480-project-lesbigleux/README.md

 Moreover, it can be a simple curiosity for a cinema-lover or anybody looking for new visualisation of the world of film awards.

 ### 1.3 Exploratory Data Analysis

+The following analysis comes from the pre-process done in the notebook accessible [here](./Preprocess/Data_Analysis_M1.ipynb).

 During our dataset analysis, multiple questions were raised that we tried to answer through some visualisations of our data.
 There is two main endpoints in our visualisation : Film-producing countries and Events/Awards.